pasqualerossi/42-Projects-Template/README.md

 ### For 42 Piscine Students

-Copy the link and paste it in your iTerm.
+Copy the link and paste it in your iTerm, it can take up to a minute to work.

 ```
 cd ~/Desktop; git clone https://github.com/pasqualerossi/42-Projects-Template.git 42fs; 42fs/gen.sh 42fs/piscine.fs; rm -rf 42fs